 Yes.
 The Society for Assisted Reproductive Technology publishes the IVF success rates of clinics nationally.

 Will an expensive procedure be my only option for becoming pregnant?

 This is a common misconception.
-Many people have the impression that we only do the fancy procedures like IVF.
+Many people have the impression that we only do procedures like IVF.
 The fact is many couples get pregnant with simple treatments that are not expensive.
 For example, simple ovulation problems can be treated with inexpensive oral medication.

 My insurance does not cover IVF.
 How does Duke help put fertility treatment within my reach?